 It is necessary to use the same number of contour for begin and finish layers.
-To solve this problem, the definition of convexity is used.
+For solving of this problem definition of convex is used.
 There are some algorithms of convex calculation, but all of them work only for connected objects.
 Therefore it is necessary connect all objects on layer.
-The objects connection is realized thought measurement coordinate of center of mass and drawing line thought these points (Fig. 2a).
-Then convex shapes are constructed for all objects on the layer
+The objects connection is realized thought measurement coordinate of center of mass and drawing line thought these points (fig. 2a).
+Then convex shapes are constructed for all objects on the layer (fig. 2b).

-Fig.2 - Consolidation of all objects thought canters of mass (a) and convex shape for finished layer (b).
+Fig2-Consolidation of all objects thought carters of mass (a) and convex shape for finished layer (b).

 An object contour on middle layer constructed between a started layer and a finished layer.
-The region of definition object contour for middle layer enclose between border of started layer object and convex contour of finished layer (Fig. 3a).
+The region of definition object contour for middle layer enclose between border of started layer object and convex contour of finished layer (fig. 3a).
 This region is constructed by layers subtraction.
-This contour lay on ride of distance map (Fig. 3b) that correspond to identical 2D distance between objects border of two different layers on flat surface (Fig. 3c).
+This contour lay on ride of distance map (fig. 3b) that correspond to identical 2D distance between objects border of two different layers on flat surface (fig. 3c).

-Fig.3 - Region for detection of object contour on middle layer its distance map and watershed line- contour of object .
+Fig.3 - Region for detection of object contour on middle layer its distance map and watershed line- contour of object.

 Next task is dividing of object on middle layer to many objects.
 This number of objects corresponds to number of objects from finished layer.
 Lines of dividing should be reflecting to position objects on finished layer.
-The best solution of it is using watershed lines between objects for finished layer (Fig. 4a).
+The best solution of it is using watershed lines between objects for finished layer (fig. 4a).
 The subtraction of this watershed lines from middle layer construct second middle layer.
-This layer includes the same number of objects as for finished layer (Fig. 4b).
+This layer includes the same number of objects as for finished layer (fig. 4b).